Jean-BaptisteBouvier/Jean-BaptisteBouvier.github.io/README.md

 ## Folders structure

+- `JavaScript` contains file `chart.js` that creates the citations histogram in the *Publications* page based on data scraped from Google Scholar with the Python code `Google_scholar_metrics.py`.
 - `PDFs` contains my CV and the PDFs versions of all my papers.
 - `Slides` contains all the presentations.
 - `assets` contains all the pictures and gifs.